Cognigy/Documentation/docs/en/docs/ai/tools/auto-localization.md

 4. From the **Locale to Translate from** list, select a locale to indicate the source locale for your translation.
 5. From the **Language to Translate from** list, select the language of the content you are translating.
 6. From the **Language to Translate to** list, select the language into which you want the content to be translated.
-7. _(Optional)_ Activate the **Overwrite already localized Intents** setting to apply changes to all existing intents within the current Flow locale.
+7. _(Optional)_ Activate the **Overwrite already localized Intents** setting to apply changes to all existing Intents within the current Flow locale.
 8. Click **Confirm**.

 This process ensures that all Intents are automatically translated.